 How did 9Wood choose which products to make models for first?

 We started with our most popular product styles: linears wood, grille styles, the new hybrid styles, and True Access.
+We also recently added the Continuous Linears as isolated members.

 What version of Revit did we use for these models?